rows/hiring/job descriptions/QA Engineer.md

 * Expected Annual Gross Salary Range: 30.200-37.900€.
 * Employee equity plan.
 * Health Insurance for you and your family.
-* Plenty of coffee and frequent ice-cream.
+* Plenty of coffee and frequent ice-cream - when at the office :)
 * Liberal work-from-home policy (until the end of 2020 we expect to WFH by default due to the rise of covid-19 cases).
 * Unlimited vacation policy.
 * Be part of a great team, have autonomy to give inputs and make things happen!
 In short: Really impact this Product!